BirgerMoell/wellness/README.md

 we often check our passport even though we are fairly certain that we have our passport with us.

 Other forms of OCD are related to perfectionism and the idea that everything has to be perfect.
 This can lead to excessive cleaning.

+### Post traumatic stress disorder
+Post traumatic stress disorder (PTSD) is an anxiety disorder that is caused by a traumatic event such as sexual abuse, physical abuse, rape, torture, war, migration or bullying.

+PTSD is one of the most problematic psychiatric disorders because it is directly related to memory which in turn is linked to cognition.